Austin Slater Player Props: Giants vs. Athletics

 Austin Slater At The Plate

-- Slater has three doubles, four home runs and 10 walks while batting .303.
+- Slater is hitting .294 with three doubles, four home runs and 10 walks.

-- Slater has picked up an RBI in 23.1% of his games this year, with two or more RBI in 7.7% of his games.
-He has also driven in three or more runs in one contest.
+- Slater has had an RBI in nine games this season (22.5%), including three multi-RBI outings (7.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.